The world this wiki

 Political career: Mr Lecornu has served in every one of Mr Macron's governments since 2017, most recently as defence minister, where he was respected for protecting the military budget.
 He is a close ally of the president and talks to those whose views he does not share, including the Socialists and Marine Le Pen of the hard-right National Rally.

-As prime minister: He succeeded François Bayrou, whose minority government was toppled by parliament on September 8th 2025 over a deficit-cutting budget—the second government to fall in nine months.
+As prime minister: He succeeded François Bayrou, whose minority government was toppled by parliament over a deficit-cutting budget—the second government to fall in nine months.
 He called himself "the weakest prime minister under the Fifth Republic."